JacobHA/deep-learning/Code/Lecture5-Haehn-Inception.md

-While I was away at the APS March Meeting, Prof. Daniel Haehn from the CS Department provided a guest lecture, based on finetuning the Inception-v3 model on a cat/dog dataset:
+While I was away at the APS March Meeting, Prof. Daniel Haehn from the CS Department kindly gave a guest lecture, based on finetuning the Inception-v3 model on a cat/dog dataset (deployed with inference on the web!):

 Relevant links: